anurag-sindhu/anurag-sindhu.github.io/README.md

 Hello!👋
 - 👀 My name is Anurag Sindhu.
 I am a Backend engineer.
 I am from India, living in Bangalore.
 - 🌱 I’m currently working on NodeJs, Javascript, TypeScript, Mysql, MongoDB, GCP, AWS, and Jest.
-- 💞️ I have worked with In time tec and springworks. 👀 I'm currently working with Falabella.
+- 💞️ I have worked with Falabella, In time tec and springworks. 👀 I'm currently working with Medibuddy.
 - 📫 You can reach me to `sindhuanurag2@gmail.com` or <a href="https://www.linkedin.com/in/-anurag-sindhu/">.

 ## 🔧 Langueages & Tools